- About Haileybury

 The IBDP course is an internationally known and highly regarded high school qualification.
 Due to the holistic nature of the course, all IBDP graduates leave school as truly globally minded citizens who have the essential skills for higher education and the world of work.
 The IB’s aim is “to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”
 This is achieved through both academic rigour and the completion of the IB Core whereby students are exposed to the positive impact of service and caring for the community and wider world.

 A-Level courses are discrete whereas the IB Diploma is holistic in nature.
 A level students study individual subjects that bear no relation to each other.
 The IB Diploma is broad, well rounded and seeks to develop the whole child.
 For example, throughout the IBDP, students develop skills in the following areas

 The short answer is no. There are however some exceptions, like those students who wish to go on to study within the Visual Arts/Graphic Design field.
 Some courses at university level require students regardless of their high school qualification to complete a foundation course.

 Here at Haileybury Astana IBDP students are fortunate enough to have the following.

-Yes, each year, we run a scheme to find the brightest young minds in Kazakhstan to come and study the International Baccalaureate Diploma Programme for free.
-You can get in touch with our admissions team for further information.
+Yes!
+Each year, we run a scheme to find the brightest young minds in Kazakhstan to come and study the IBDP for free.
+Please get in touch with our admissions team for further information.